fenago/spark-dev3600/DEV360/Lab_1.md

 **Objectives**

--Launch the Spark interactive shell
+- Launch the Spark interactive shell

--Load data into Spark
+- Load data into Spark

--Use transformations and actions to inspect the data
+- Use transformations and actions to inspect the data

 ### Lab 2.1.1: Launch the Spark Interactive Shell
 The Spark interactive shell is available in Scala or Python.